RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

     <br>
     I will select the Consumption plan for this demo.
 It's important to note that under this plan, a single Logic App can have only one workflow, so if we need to create more than one workflow we will need to create separate Logic Apps for each one.

-    Then click on `Review + create`
+    Then click on `Review + create`.

     ![Create the Logic App](/assets/images/logic-apps/5-create-logic-app.png)

-6. The deployment will take some time, and after it's completed you can click on `Go to resource`
+6. The deployment will take some time, and after it's completed you can click on `Go to resource`.

     ![Deployment Completed](/assets/images/logic-apps/6-deployment-completed.png)